nguy/artview/SCRIPTS.md

 ## select_region

-Select a region on a radar display and get statitics over it.
+Select a region on a radar display and get statistics over it.
 ![select_region](examples/select_region.png)

 ## corrections

-Perform corrections andf other calculation in a radar file.
+Perform corrections and other calculation in a radar file.
 ![corrections](examples/corrections.png)

 ## gatefilter